opsschool/curriculum/networking_101.rst

 UDP - User Datagram Protocol - is a simple, connectionless protocol.
 It is used commonly in media and voice delivery where low latency is preferable to guarantee of delivery.
 It has lower overheads because there is no error checking [#checksum]_, however this means that applications must tolerate this.

+UDP requires less header data in the individual packets and requires fewer packets on the network to do its work.
+UDP does no bookkeeping about the fate of the packets sent from a source.
+They could be dropped because of a full buffer at a random router between the source and destination and UDP wouldn't account for it in itself (other monitoring systems can be put in place to do the accounting, however that is beyond the UDP protocol).

 UDP is commonly used for DNS, SNMP, and VoIP.

 .. [#checksum] UDP does implement checksumming - but this is only relevant if the packet reaches its destination.

+Examples
+---

+* Example 1

+  The TCP protocol requires upfront communication and the UDP protocol does not.
+TCP requires an initial connection, known as the "three way handshake", in order to begin sending data.
+That amounts to one initial packet sent between ports from initiator of the communication to the receiver, then another packet sent back, and then a final packet sent from the initiator to the receiver again.
+All that happens before sending the first byte of data.
+In UDP the first packet sent contains the first byte of data.

+* Example 2

+  TCP and UDP differ in the size of their packet headers.
+The TCP header is 20 bytes and the UDP header is 8 bytes.
+For programs that send a lot of packets with very little data, the header length can be a large percentage of overhead data (e.g. games that send small packets about player position and state).

 Static routing
 ==============